 GGS strives to play an active role in social and community issues and to act as a responsible corporate citizen when making decisions, including consideration of the impact on the environment of the Group’s activities.
 GGS has committed to a process of continual improvement in environmental efficiency, thus environmental implications form part of the assessment of Board decisions where relevant.
 In addition, in order to promote an environment of trust and integrity, as well as maintaining the reputation of GGS, the Group ensures all outcomes not only comply with relevant legislation but will also fit with our culture of integrity and the Glory Spirits that shape our conduct.

-One of the most significant decisions taken by the Board in the past year has been the significant investment in 80% of the shares of Acrelec Group SAS.
+As an example, a recent significant decision taken by the Board has been the significant investment in 80% of the shares of Acrelec Group SAS, completed in April 2020.
 The investment was approved by our shareholder Glory Limited as it furthers Glory’s long-term diversification and growth strategy and hence is expected to secure increased long-term returns.
 Its impact on existing GGS customers and the wider market will also be positive through its offering of a wider product range in the area of consumer payment options, with an integrated solution available to customers.
 Employees of both businesses are expected to benefit through increased opportunities for collaboration and development and the cultures of the businesses are considered to be both complementary and enhancing.
 The transaction was also reviewed and approved by Acrelec’s employee representatives.